 - Supplemental archives.
 Since 2002, the author of Signs & Seasons, Jay Ryan, has been publishing the Classical Astronomy Update.
 This archive is a treasure trove of information.

-If you want to go deeper in the subject of astronomy, let me do the teaching for you!
-I’ve designed a full-year online astronomy video course for students 12 years old and up.
+If you want to go deeper into the subject of astronomy, let me do the teaching for you!
+I’ve designed full-year online astronomy video courses for students elementary through high school.
 It is called Experience Astronomy.
 In the course, students learn how to find major constellations, how the sun, moon, and stars move, and how astronomy is applicable to daily life.